 If you have diabetes, you may think that keeping your blood sugar levels in check means eating right and working out.
-But while diet and exercise certainly play a big role, there’s more to managing diabetes.
+Although diet and exercise play a big role, there’s more you can do to manage your diabetes.

-Many overlooked factors, including sleep patterns, illness, dental care, and stress are also important in maintaining healthy blood sugar levels.
+Many overlooked factors, including sleep patterns, illness, dental care, and stress, are also important for maintaining healthy blood sugar levels.

 The American Diabetes Association (ADA) describes obstructive sleep apnea (OSA) as a sleep disorder in which breathing stops during sleep, often for 10 seconds or longer.
-This can happen numerous times during the night, and it can wreak havoc on an individual’s blood sugar levels.
+This can happen numerous times during the night, and it can wreak havoc on your blood sugar levels.

 Most people with sleep apnea aren’t aware they stop breathing.
 It’s often their bedmates that notice their snoring, restless sleep, and bouts of gasping for air.